College Corinthians A.F.C.

-College Corinthians A.F.C. is an Irish association football club based in Douglas, County Cork.
+College Corinthians A.F.C. is an Irish association football club based in Douglas, Cork.
 Their senior men's team play in the Munster Senior League Senior Premier Division.
 They also regularly compete in the FAI Cup, the FAI Intermediate Cup and the Munster Senior Cup.
 Corinthians also fields a reserve team and an over 35 team in the lower divisions of the Munster Senior League.
 In addition the club operates a large youth and schoolboy section and enters teams in the Cork Schoolboys League and schoolgirl teams in the Cork Women's and Schoolgirls Soccer League.